Takeaways

 Blockchain Interaction

 Once this transaction is signed, it is broadcast to the blockchain network.
-The new transaction is then selected by miners, who add a new block to the blockchain.
-The transaction is verified, confirmed, and recorded in a decentralized ledger by other nodes in the network [1].
+Miners then select the new transaction, which adds a new block to the blockchain.
+The transaction is verified, confirmed, and recorded in a decentralized ledger by other nodes in the network.[1]

 Balance Tracking